Who Is Alan Thrall?

 Alan is an excellent instructor and motivator, besides having a funny sense of humor.

-If you want to learn all about deadlifts, be sure to check out his youtube channel.
+If you want to learn all about deadlifts, be sure to check out Alan’s youtube channel.

 The deadlift helped me finally beat obesity and depression at the age of 55.